Cyclist knocked off his bike, pecked by birds and chased by a helicopter

 He has also nearly been run down by a car driving on the dedicated cycle path.

 “I saw two headlights, I thought it was two cyclists.
-Lucky I got out the way.”
+Lucky I got out of the way.”

 He was also suddenly thrust into the spotlight when out training one night, quite literally.

 “[The helicopter] was above me, it must have been looking for someone because suddenly this spotlight came out of nowhere.
-I thought it was UFO’s come to pick me up.
+I thought it was UFOs coming to pick me up.
 I gazed up and then I was blinded, the bike was weaving everywhere.

 “They probably thought I was trying to escape so they followed me on for a bit, They thought this must be the guy.”